peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimalExtras.md

    EDecimal ed2,
    EContext ec)`<br>
- Performs a logical exclusive-OR (XOR) operation on two decimal numbers in the form of logical operands.
+ Performs a logical exclusive-OR (XOR) operation on two decimal numbers in the form of  logical operands  .

 ## Method Details